vili999/Angular-http-demo/README.md

 To start the JSON server run command:
 $ json-server --watch ./API/data.json

-You can access to server at 'http://localhost:3000/users'
+You can access the server at 'http://localhost:3000/users'

 ## Development server

-Run 'ng serve' or 'ng-sewcw --open' for a dev server.
+Run 'ng serve' or 'ng-serve --open' for a dev server.
 Navigate to 'http://localhost:4200/users'.
 The app will automatically reload if you change any of the source files.